Practice Essentials

 Radiotherapy

-The lesion arises in the area of previous radiation, with an interval between irradiation and the development of the new tumor of approximately 10 years.
+The lesion arises in the area of previous radiation, with a median interval between irradiation and the development of the new tumor of approximately 10 years.
 The risk of postradiotherapy sarcomas appears to augment with increasing dosage.

 The diagnosis mandates that the lesion must have proven histologic differences from the primary neoplasm (carcinomas, lymphomas).
 Angiosarcomas of bone arising in a previously radiated bone are third in frequency after osteosarcoma and fibrosarcoma.
 Angiosarcoma of soft tissue is the first diagnosis in soft tissue sarcomas arising within the field of radiation, followed by malignant fibrous histiocytoma (MFH).